yt-project/yt/doc/source/developing/creating_frontend.rst

             self.Level = level

-Even one of the more complex grid object, ``yt.frontends.boxlib.BoxlibGrid``, is still relatively simple.
+Even one of the more complex grid objects, ``yt.frontends.boxlib.BoxlibGrid``, is still relatively simple.

 Data Reading Functions